Strings Encoding

 The redacted string can be confirmed in the decompiled output:

-Let’s now consider that instead of removing a string, we want to protect it:
+Let’s now consider the case where, instead of removing a string, we want to protect it:

 bool check_code(int code) {